Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Convert TechnoType

 - Superweapons can now change TechnoTypes of affected units to other Types in the same category (infantry to infantry, vehicles to vehicles, aircraft to aircraft).
-This feature has the same limitations as [Ares' Type Conversion](https://ares-developers.github.io/Ares-docs/new/typeconversion.html). ***This feature does not support BuildingTypes.***
   - `Convert.From` specifies which TechnoTypes are valid for conversion.
 This entry can have many types listed, meanging that many types will be converted at once.
 When no types are included, conversion will affect all valid targets.
   - `Convert.To` specifies which TechnoTypes are the result of converion.
 This entry should have the same length as `Convert.From` (when the latter is not empty), because entries are grouped in pairs.
   - `Convert.AffectedHouses` specifies whose units can be converted.